Novartis/Jenkins-LSCI/userContent/docs/installation_and_use.md

 We will next configure a minimal security server that will allow us to test-run the Jenkins-LSCI jobs, but will not be appropriate for a production environment.

-Review the Jenkins-CI wiki on how to [secure Jenkins-CI](https://wiki.jenkins-ci.org/display/JENKINS/Securing+Jenkins) for a production use.
+Review the Jenkins wiki on how to [secure Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Securing+Jenkins) for a production use.

 #### Allow HTML Formatting